surifirstpin/biplus_documentation/docs/New Website.md

 ## Knowledge is Power

-Get Informed with the insights and
+Get Informed with the insights and resources provided by us.

 We create an ability to turn your actions into
 ## "Opportunity In Hand"